Disvster/push_swap/misc/to-do.md

 ## 28/08

-- [ ] debug ft_chunkcost and ft_sendchunk, A stays unchanged and B is empty, maybe i dont need double pointers
+- [X] debug ft_chunkcost and ft_sendchunk, A stays unchanged and B is empty, maybe i dont need double pointers
+    - [X]  NOT DONE, BOT IS ACTING LIKE NODE FURTHREST FROM BOTTOM IS BETTER, THIS IS THE OPPOSITE
+    - fixed
+- [ ] push all the nodes in target chunk from A to B
 - [ ] start sorting B

 ## 27/08